- To change the UAC on Windows 10, open Control Panel > System and Security > Change User Account Control settings.

 When UAC is enabled, if an app tries to make changes, Windows 10 will pop a security warning which the user must approve to allow the app to perform the task.
-If the user is using a standard account, then they’ll need to enter administrative credentials to run a particular task that requires higher privileges.
+If the user uses a standard account, they’ll need to enter administrative credentials to run a particular task requiring higher privileges.

 In short, User Account Control allows users to work in a more secure environment.
-However, there are some situations where you may want to disable, or configure the feature differently.
-For example, when you’re using legacy apps that were not designed to work in this type of environment, or you know exactly what you’re doing and prefer to run Windows 10 without this feature.
+However, there are some situations where you may want to disable or configure the feature differently.
+For example, when you use legacy apps not designed to work in this environment, or you know exactly what you’re doing and prefer to run Windows 10 without this feature.

-In this guide, you’ll learn the steps to manage User Account Control (UAC) settings on Windows 10.
+This guide will teach you the steps to manage the User Account Control (UAC) settings on Windows 10.

-In order to change User Account Control settings your account must be an account with administrator privileges.
-Otherwise, you’ll need to provide an administrator password to make changes.
+To change User Account Control settings, your account must have administrator privileges.
+Otherwise, you’ll need to provide an administrator password to adjust the settings.

-- Always notify me (and do not dim my desktop): Using this option blocks apps and users system changes just like “Always notify me when,” but with the difference that you can still have access to the desktop to continue working on other tasks.
+- Always notify me (and do not dim my desktop): This option blocks apps and users’ system changes just like “Always notify me when,” but with the difference that you can still have access to the desktop to continue working on other tasks.

 - Notify me only when apps try to make changes to my computer: This is the default level for every administrator account, and it doesn’t notify you when making settings changes.